 Grilled Peach Romesco Sauce

-3 medium peaches, sliced, tossed w olive oil, salt, black pepper, grilled on both sides
+2 medium peaches, one raw and sliced and one grilled (slice, toss w olive oil, salt, black pepper, grill on both sides over medium)

-1 dried Anaheim pepper, rehydrated in hot water until soft, cored and seeded, soaking water reserved
+1 dried Anaheim pepper, rehydrated in just boiled water until soft (about 15 minutes), stem and seeds removed, soaking water reserved

 2 garlic cloves